ecg-icas/icas/src/source/reference/post-campaign-budgets.rst

    - ``application/sellside.campaign-budgets-v2+json, application/json``

 Updates the budgets limits for the specified campaign (see :ref:`Campaign Budgets Object <campaign-budgets-object>` for more).
 If the ``id`` is invalid, i.e., not a positive integer, the server returns *400 Bad Request.*
 Any previous budgets limits on the specified campaign will be overwritten.
+Any budget type which is not included in the payload, will be set to **-1 (Unlimited**).

 Examples:
 ---------